Allergen Awareness

 Always clarify the source of the egg ingredient to ensure it doesn't fly under your radar.

-12. Call Your Supplier
+12. Call your supplier

 However, if you use international suppliers, be aware that food regulations can vary widely from country to country.
 This is especially important for products like eggs, which can find their way into the supply chain, often unnoticed, and potentially cause issues for unaware chefs.